raheemadamboev/pin-lock-compose/README.md

 </p>

 <p align="center">
 🔐 <b>PinLock</b> is a light library to display Pin Lock screen in Jetpack Compose.
-The library handles saving pin in Encrypted file.
+The library handles saving pin in encrypted file.
 Integration is very easy and fast.
 </p>

 # Setup